hxpdong/HDRestaurant/README.md

 # HDRestaurant
+Small project
-Small project using Java and MySQL
+Using Java and MySQL